Civilization Party

-The Egypt Civilization Party, or El-Hadara, is a small, secular, liberal political party established in Egypt in 2011.
-Formerly part of the Moderate Current Coalition, it describes itself as "in the center: in the right-wing economically, and left-wing socially."
+The Egypt Civilization Party, or El-Hadara, is a secular, liberal political party established in Egypt in 2011.
+It describes itself as "in the center: in the right-wing economically, and left-wing socially."

+History

 The party was founded by Mohamed al-Sawy, one of the two Al-Hadara members to be elected to the People's Assembly in the 2011-2012 parliamentary elections.
 Another prominent party member is Hatem Khater, head of the Egyptian Food Bank.

+The party was formerly part of the Moderate Current Coalition and the Centrist Coalition.